Why use accounting software for your retail business?

 Retail is about record keeping

-But as any retailer knows, success involves more than just exchanging goods for money.
+As any retailer knows, success involves more than just exchanging goods for money.
 You need to understand product merchandising, advertising and marketing, stock control, customer service, market research, supplier negotiation and more.

 And then there's the accounts.
 Cash flow, payroll, taxes, ledgers and so on, all have to be tracked carefully.
 With money coming in and going out all the time, you won’t want to let anything slip through the cracks.